xinglunju/pyAmor/README.md

-Python scripts to derive physical properties (linewidth, temperature, column density) using Ammonia hyperfine lines.
+Python scripts to derive physical properties (linewidth, temperature, column density, etc.) using Ammonia hyperfine lines.

 There are three version for now: